 origin and meaning of aboriginal

-When the term ‘Aboriginal’ comes to mind, we typically envision the strong bond to the land and the vibrant cultural history of Australia’s indigenous population.
+When we think of the term ‘Aboriginal’, we usually think of the deep connection to the land and the rich cultural heritage of Australia’s indigenous people.

 But have you ever wondered why they are specifically referred to as 'Aboriginal'?
 The answer delves into a complex web of historical, cultural, and societal factors that have shaped the identity of these indigenous communities.